 The Director of Provision has many years of experience in negotiating with suppliers and we are confident that our supplier dealings will therefore always bring benefits to our clients.

-It is the Company’s intention that the production of food from a vending machine or kitchen should be without risk of contamination to the consumer.
+It is the intention of Provision Catering Europe Limited that the production of food from a vending machine or kitchen should be without risk of contamination to the consumer.

 Strict adherence to the following regulations is mandatory: –

 All employees and assessors will maintain very high standards of personal cleanliness, and will wear the protective clothing provided when on site visits.

 Employees and assessors suffering from infections which could cause food to be contaminated directly or indirectly must contact the Head Office prior to attending a food production area.